RobotMotorIntelligence/b1Reachability/README.md

 ## Regenerate the obj files

-This requires example-robot-data and Blender 4.3
+For this to work you need pinocchio, example-robot-data, pycddlib, scipy and Blender 4.3

 ```bash
 conda install example-robot-data scipy -c conda-forge